AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/TopProjects.md

 ---
 # Grid cards are built in a for loop.
 # They are filtered by the front matter key `top_project: true`
-# and pulled from all site pages, then rendered as project cards.
+# and pulled from all site pages, then rendered as project cards with their special CSS properties inline.
 title: "Top Projects"
 permalink: /TopProjects/
 layout: archive